-- Presenting a Kellion Victory Medal to people who have lived with diabetes for 50, 60 or 70 years
+- Presenting Kellion Victory Medals to people who have lived with diabetes for at least 50 years.

-- Hosting Live Well with Diabetes on 14 November in Geelong
+- Hosting the Live Well with Diabetes event at Melbourne Town Hall on 23 November.

 For more information and resources to support WDD events visit www.worlddiabetesday.org